garylirocks/quickrefs/azure-monitor.markdown

   - Usually displayed in the overview page of resources
   - Stored for **93 days**, in the Monitor Explorer, the maximum time windows is 30 days, but you can **pan the chart** to view data older than 30 days
   - Not in a log analytics workspace by default, but you can use diagnostic settings to send metrics to it
+    - Not all metrics could be sent to a LA workspace
   - Platform metrics are usually collected at a one-minute frequency
   - No cost for Platform metrics, has cost for custom metrics
   - Custom metrics could be from: